PKU-Alignment/safety-gymnasium/README.md

   <a href="https://github.com/PKU-Alignment/safety-gymnasium#future-plans">Future Plan</a>
 </p>

-**This library is currently under heavy development - if you have suggestions on the API or use cases you'd like to be covered, please open a GitHub issue or reach out.
-We'd love to hear about how you're using the library.**

-Safety-Gymnasium is a highly scalable and customizable Safe Reinforcement Learning library.
+Safety-Gymnasium is a highly scalable and customizable Safe Reinforcement Learning (SafeRL) library.
-It aims to deliver a good view of benchmarking Safe Reinforcement Learning (Safe RL) algorithms and a standardized set of environments.
+It aims to deliver a good view of benchmarking SafeRL algorithms and a standardized set of environments.
 We provide a set of standard APIs which are compatible with information on constraints.
 Users can explore new insights via an elegant code framework and well-designed environments.